plomlompom/redo-blog/README.md

     ln -s ~/blog/public /var/www/html/blog

-Client-side, do this (obviously, replace server and username):
+Client-side, do this (you obviously need to customize this code; at least replace the username `user` and the server name `example.org`):

     cd ~
     git init blog